Explore a BA in Art History

 Students shape their own degree by selecting a minor and a foreign language that complement their future careers paths.
 Past majors have selected from a range of subjects in which to minor including Classical Studies, History, Religious Studies, Anthropology, English, Media Studies, Political Science, and Women, Gender, and Sexuality Studies, among others.

-The Art History program is distinguished by the breadth, quality and diverse research conducted by its award-winning faculty.
-From contemporary South African pottery to Italian Renaissance portraiture, to performance by contemporary Latinx and Afro-Latinx artists, to histories of photography and Native American art in the Atlantic World, to the art and artists of the Disney and Pixar Animation Studios, innovative faculty research informs every course taught in this program.
+The Art History program is distinguished by the breadth, quality, and diverse research conducted by its award-winning faculty.
+From contemporary South African pottery to Italian Renaissance portraiture, to histories of photography and Native American art in the Atlantic World, to the art and artists of the Disney and Pixar Animation Studios, to the art and material culture of the American and African American South, innovative faculty research informs every course taught in this program.

 Here, faculty and students co-lead meaningful and community-engaged projects based in art historical research, such as increasing the accessibility of public art in Greensboro.
 Working closely with faculty, students develop their own critical voices in a range of high-impact, public-facing research projects such as making historically underrepresented artists visible through new Wikipedia pages, social media takeovers and essays published on museum websites, as well as critical reviews of art exhibitions in national publications.

 In person, student engagement with works of art is a core value.
-This priority has led Art History faculty to actively engage students with the collections and exhibitions of the nationally-renowned Weatherspoon Art Museum on UNCG’s campus in their courses, develop student programs with the Greensboro Project Space in downtown Greensboro, and lead student field trips to other art institutions across the state including the North Carolina Museum of Art in Raleigh and the Mint Museum in Charlotte and abroad in the Uffizi and the Accademia dell’ Arte of Florence, Italy.
+This priority has led Art History faculty to actively engage students with the collections and exhibitions of the nationally-renowned Weatherspoon Art Museum on UNCG’s campus in their courses—from regular class meetings in the galleries, to special collections visits that enable students to interface directly with objects, to assignments that ask students to consider questions of curation, display, and viewership.
+Faculty also develop student programs with the Greensboro Project Space in downtown Greensboro, and lead student field trips to other art institutions across the state including the North Carolina Museum of Art in Raleigh and the Mint Museum in Charlotte.
+Students also have multiple study abroad programs available through the UNCG Global Engagement Office.

 With the guidance and mentorship of area faculty, majors often present their work at local and regional undergraduate conferences and symposia.
 Majors have presented at the UNCG Undergraduate Research and Creativity Expo, State of North Carolina Undergraduate Research and Creativity Symposium, and National Conference on Undergraduate Research.
 Graduates have published their research in Explorations: The Journal of Undergraduate Research Activities for the State of North Carolina and co-authored work with faculty members for scholarly publications.